kptdev/kpt/docs/design-docs/08-package-variant.md

 propose a new Draft package reflecting the outcome of `kpt pkg update`.

 By automating this process, we open up the possibility of performing systematic changes that tie back to our different dimensions of scalability.
-For example, we can use data about the specific variant we are creating to lookup additional context in the Porch cluster, and copy that information into the variant.
-We refer to this as *injection*, and it enables dynamic, context-aware creation of variants.
+We can use data about the specific variant we are creating to lookup additional context in the Porch cluster, and copy that information into the variant.
+That context is a well-structured resource, not simply key/value pairs.
+KRM functions within the package can interpret the resource, modifying other resources in the package accordingly.
+The context can come from multiple sources that vary differently along those dimensions of scalability.
+For example, one piece of information may vary by region, another by individual site, another by cloud provider, and yet another based on whether we are deploying to development, staging, or production.
+By utilizing resources in the Porch cluster as our input model, we can represent this complexity in a manageable model, rather than scattered in templates or key/value pairs without any structure.
+By using configurable KRM functions to interpret the resources within the package, we enable re-use of those input resources across many packages.

+We refer to the mechanism described above as *configuration injection*.
+It enables dynamic, context-aware creation of variants.
+Another way to think about it is as a continuous reconciliation, much like other Kubernetes controllers.
+In this case, the inputs are a parent package `P` and a context `C` (which may be a collection of many independent resources), with the output being the derived package `D`.
+When a new version of `C` is created by updates to in-cluster resources, we get a new revision of `D`, customized based upon the updated context.
+Similarly, the user (or an automation) can monitor for new versions of `P`; when one arrives, the `PackageVariant` can be updated to point to that new version, resulting in a newly proposed Draft of `P`.
 This will be explained in more detail below.

-This proposal also introduces a way to "fan-out", or create multiple `PackageVariant` resources declaratively based upon a list or selector with the `PackageVariantSet` resource..
-This is combined with the injection mechanism to enable generation of large sets of variants that are specialized to a particular target repository, cluster, or other target.
+This proposal also introduces a way to "fan-out", or create multiple `PackageVariant` resources declaratively based upon a list or selector with the `PackageVariantSet` resource.
+This is combined with the injection mechanism to enable generation of large sets of variants that are specialized to a particular target repository, cluster, or other resource.

 ## Basic Package Cloning